RolandCsibrei/babylonjs-google-maps-overlay-view/readme.md

 #### Temporary solution

-Use the left handed coordinate system for your scene and apply the `fixMesh` method to your meshes.
+Use the left handed coordinate system for your scene and apply the `fixMesh` function to your meshes.
 This converts the mesh as if it was created with the right handed coordinate system.

 ## License